rlespinasse/github-slug-action/README.md

       short-length: 7 # By default it's up to Git to decide, use 8 to have the v3.x behaviour
 ```

-The length of a short sha depends of the size of **your repository** and can differ over time :
+The length of a short sha depends on the size of **your repository** and can differ over time :

 - set `7` to keep the `small repository` behaviour,
 - set `8` to reproduce `v3` behaviour,
 - set `4` as the minimum length possible.

 > [!WARNING]
-> If you leave it empty, you need to checkout the source first in order to let Git decide the size by itself by using [`git rev-parse`][git-revparse] behaviour.
+> If you leave it empty, you need to checkout the source first to let Git decide the size by itself by using [`git rev-parse`][git-revparse] behaviour.
 >
 > The default is the effective value of the [core.abbrev][git-core-abbrev] configuration variable.